suffolklibraries/sljekyll/_recurrents/lowestoft-writers-group.md

 ---
+recurrent-title: "Writers' group"
-recurrent-title: "Writer’s group: in the Navigator room"
+recurrent-description: "Held in the Navigator room."
 recurrent-day: second Tuesday of the month
 recurrent-times: 1845-1945
 recurrent-location: lowestoft-library